technodono/Datapacks/Dungeons+/info.md

 ## Dungeon Types

 **Mouldy Dungeon**: This is your standard zombie spawner dungeon.
-It can be found mostly in plains biomes and savanna's
+It can be found in plains biomes and savanna's

 **Infested Dungeon**: This mountain dungeon has been overtaken by an infestation! make sure you watch your step!